edriveX16/DOTMATRIX/DOCUMENTATION.md

 F10: Switches between different erase line colors (The erase line is the vertical line that wipes across the screen when you use the erase functions of the F3 edit menu).

+Ins ("INST"): Switches between insert and overwrite mode.
+As the cursor changes its shape depending on whether insert or overwrite is selected, "INST" also works in this menu.
+In insert mode the cursor is just a simple line, in overwrite mode it looks like a bracket open at the top.

 Note:

 The color settings of the cursor are saved independently on each page for both modes (20x10 or 40x20).
 E.g. you can have a red cursor on page 1 in 20x10 mode and a green cursor on the same page 1 in 40x20 mode.